alpsteam/autonomous-labs/lab-1/lab-1.md

 (https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html)

-Make sure to accept the License Agreement or the download option won’t appear.
+Make sure to accept the License Agreement or the download option won't appear.
 Then select your appropriate architecture and download.

 PLEASE NOTE Mac OS X and Linux: Java SE Development Kit 8u181 is required and can be installed from here (please read SQL Developer installation notes for Max OSX and Linux RPM: